aaryahjolia/dsa_competitive-coding/Searching/Binary_Search.md

 #include<bits/stdc++.h>
 using namespace std;

-// Function for Binary Search
-int BinarySearch(int array[], int size, int to_find){
+// This is function for Binary Search int BinarySearch(int array[], int size, int to_find){
     // Defining high and low that are last and first element respectively int low=0,high=size-1;